-Indirect contacts of the positive do not need to go home and self-isolate.
+Indirect contacts of the positive do not need to go home and self-isolate, unless they are instructed to do so by the contact tracing team.
 They only need to contact the helpline should they develop symptoms themselves.

 Reduce the number of direct contacts you have

 Employers should consider the implications of the contact tracing process on their business continuity.
-The smaller the number of close or direct contacts (closer than 2 metres for 15 minutes or more) that all employees have, then then smaller the risk of the spread of the disease and the smaller the impact on their staffing levels should there be a confirmed case in their setting.
+The smaller the number of indirect or direct contacts that all employees have, then then smaller the risk of the spread of the disease and the smaller the impact on staffing levels, should there be a confirmed case with in their work setting.

-If all staff retain a two metre distance or only pass briefly within two metres (for less than 15 minutes) and there is a confirmed positive case within the workplace then the contact tracing team would not assess anyone as a direct contact and would not need to contact other staff members and ask them to isolate.
+If all staff retain a 2 metre distance or only pass briefly within 2 metres (for less than 15 minutes) and there is a confirmed positive case within the workplace then the contact tracing team would not usually assess anyone as a direct contact and would not need to contact other staff members and ask them to isolate.